-The Securities Industry and Financial Markets Association1 ("SIFMA") Clearing Firms Committee ("CFC") is pleased to have the opportunity to comment on FINRA's proposed rule change to NASD Rule 2340 involving per share estimated values of unlisted Direct Participation Programs (DPPs) and Real Estate Investment Trust (REITs)2 on customer account statements (the "Proposed Rule Change").
+The Securities Industry and Financial Markets Association1 ("SIFMA") Clearing Firms Committee is pleased to have this additional opportunity to comment on the Financial Industry Regulatory Authority's ("FINRA's") proposed rule change to NASD Rule 2340 involving per share estimated values of unlisted Direct Participation Programs ("DPPs") and Real Estate Investment Trust ("REITs")2 on customer account statements (the "Proposed Rule Change").
 Rule 2340 "applies to members that self-clear or clear for other members."
-(See NASD NTM 01-08).
-The SIFMA Clearing Firms Committee is well positioned to comment on the Proposed Rule Change because it represents the interests of fully-disclosed clearing firms that clear and settle millions of securities transactions each day for thousands of introducing broker-dealer firms.
+The SIFMA Clearing Firms Committee is well positioned to comment on the Proposed Rule Change as this Committee represents the interests of fully-disclosed clearing firms that clear and settle millions of securities transactions each day for thousands of introducing broker-dealer firms.
+SIFMA is submitting this comment in response to the Securities and Exchange Commission (the "Commission") instituting proceedings to determine whether to approve or disapprove the Proposed Rule Change.4